On large-scale dynamos with stable stratification and the application to stellar radiative zones: Theoretical Considerations

-These predictions are consistent with our simulations in Section \ref{sec:IncoherentTest} where we observe that a dominant mode emerges independent of increasing the domain length $L_z$ and that there are no temporal variations in the phase of the growing LSD mode because the growth rate is purely real.
+These predictions are consistent with our simulations in Section \ref{sec:IncoherentTest} where we observe that a dominant mode emerges when the domain length $L_z$ is above a critical value and that there are little to no temporal variations in the phase of the growing LSD mode (since the growth rate is purely real).

-Unlike for the VD, the mean-field induction equations \ref{eq:MSCa} and \ref{eq:MSCb} look identical to their unstratified case in Squire et. al. \cite{Squire2016} except now the the transport coefficients can have additional contributions from the effects of stable stratification.
-We carry out a calculation of the transport coefficients that incorporates Boussinesq effects into SOCA framework and report the relevant results here for consideration of space.
+Unlike for the VD, the mean-field induction equations \eqref{eq:MSCa} and \eqref{eq:MSCb} look identical to their unstratified case in \citet{Squire2016} except now the the transport coefficients can have additional contributions from the effects of stable stratification.
+We carry out a calculation of the transport coefficients that incorporates Boussinesq effects into the SOCA framework and report here results relevant to the MSC.
 Details of the calculation are described in the Appendix \ref{sec:SOCA}.
+The calculation is general and we also report the effect of stratification on all other transport coefficients in Appendix \ref{sec:SOCA}, including those driven by helical turbulence.

 We find that out of $\eta_{yx}$, $\eta_{xy}$, and $\eta_{t}$, only the isotropic turbulent resistivity $\eta_{t}$ is modified by stable stratification as indeed must be the case due to the perturbative expansion in shear and stratification.
 So now $\eta_{t}=\eta_{t,0}+\eta_{t,N^2}$.
 The modified coefficient is further split up into contributions from the non-helical velocity and magnetic fluctuations, i.e. $\eta_{t,N^2}=\eta^{(u)}_{t,N^2}+\eta^{(b)}_{t,N^2}$.
 The result is: